Ladder of Tyre

-Ladder of Tyre (Aramaic: Sûlama de Ṣôr), (Ἡ κλίμαξ Τύρου), also known as the Ladder of the Tyrians and the Promontory of Tyre, is a geographical feature mentioned in Greek and Hebrew sources, distinguished by a littoral mountainous range, the highest point of which is distant 18.5 km north of Acre in northern Israel.
+Ladder of Tyre (Aramaic: Sûlama de Ṣôr, Ἡ κλίμαξ Τύρου, Latin: Scala Tyriorum), also known as the Ladder of the Tyrians and the Promontory of Tyre, is a geographical feature mentioned in Greek and Hebrew sources, distinguished by a littoral mountainous range, the highest point of which is distant 18.5 km north of Acre in northern Israel.
 The range stretches beyond Tyre in southern Lebanon.
 Along its Mediterranean coastline, the Ladder of Tyre skirts an area of about five miles wide at its greatest width, and is distinguished by capes that jut westward into the sea from the ridge which runs parallel to the general line of the coast.
 These capes project more than a mile into the sea, and rise precipitously at a mean elevation of 250 ft above sea level.
-The Ladder of Tyre is mentioned in the Babylonian Talmud, in the Jerusalem Talmud, in the First Book of Maccabees (11:59), and in the writings of Josephus.
+The Ladder of Tyre is mentioned in the First Book of Maccabees (11:59), the writings of Josephus, the Babylonian Talmud, and the Jerusalem Talmud.